Xilmi/Rotp-Fusion/README.md

 ## What'New

 2022.07.22
+  - Retreat Restriction Current value now displayed as text instead of integer.
+  - The other languages are available again.

+2022.07.22
   - Minor bugs correction.
   - Auto generated Profiles.cfg: Removed the "surprise"-action from "MyRandom" for a better feeling in initial random testing!